Mingun Bell

 The Mingun Bell (မင်းကွန်းခေါင်းလောင်းတော်ကြီး /my/) is a bell located in Mingun, Sagaing Region, Myanmar.
 It is located approximately 11 km north of Mandalay on the western bank of the Irrawaddy River.
 It was the heaviest functioning bell in the world at several times in history.
+The Mingun Bell was built on the orders of Burmese King Bodawpaya (r.
+1782–1819) and was cast in bronze in 1808 as part of his massive temple complex project in Mingun, Myanmar.
+Bodawpaya sought to create the world's largest ringing bell, commissioning it with an alloy of gold, silver, bronze, iron, and lead, weighing over 90 metric tons (55,555 viss).

 Description

 The weight of the bell is 55,555 viss (90,718 kg).
 This number is conveniently remembered by many people in Myanmar as a mnemonic "Min Hpyu Hman Hman Pyaw" (မင်းဖြူမှန်မှန်ပြော), with the consonants representing the number 5 in Burmese astronomy and numerology.
 The weight of the bell and its mnemonic words are written on the surface of the bell in white.